 The virus had a long incubation period.
 By the time it started killing, it had already spread across the stars.
 Those who survived the second day lived.
 The rest burnt up, 99.9999% of the human race reduced to piles of dust.
 Now the few survivors – scattered across planets – must try to reconnect, regroup and choose their future.
 Should Jamie try to rebuild what she’s lost or choose a fresh start?

 Emma Newman’s conclusion to her Split Worlds sequence is full of surprises as Cathy and Sam receive a shocking proposal from Bea, Lucy reveals her true purpose in Albion, the Gargoyle forces Max to confront his loyalties and Will finds new and deplorable ways to make me shout NO WILL NO. Inevitably, spoilers for previous instalments.

 I know, I know: it’s only 2 weeks since I said there’s no way I could read 20 books this summer because of work.
 But I’ve read quarter of the books on that list already and it’s only June 5th – so I may as well give it a go!
 After all, as Cathy rightly points out, 20 Books of Summer is only 65 pages a day…

-Top Ten Tuesday is a weekly feature created and hosted by The Broke and the Bookish, in which we all talk about a bookish topic and have fun making lists.
-This week we’re looking at summer reads.
+Top Ten Tuesday is a weekly feature created and hosted by The Broke and the Bookish, in which we talk about a bookish topic and have fun making lists.
+This week, we’re getting ready for summer!